mathieudutour/gatsby-digital-garden/packages/react-stacked-pages-hook/README.md

 const StackedLayout = ({ data, location, slug }) => {
   // Use this callback to update what you want to stack.
-  // `pageQuery` will be similar to the props you get in a Page component.
+  // `pageQuery` will be similar to the data prop you get in a Page component.
   // You can return `null` to filter out the page const processPageQuery = useCallback((pageQuery) => pageQuery, []);